divyajeettt/KeepMyPass/README.md

 # keep-my-pass

-A Grade-XII (CBSE) Computer Science Project.
-A Password-Management System using MySQL with GUI.
-Also contains a Event &amp; Contact Management Systems.
+## About keep-my-pass

+keep-my-pass is a Password-Management System built in Python using MySQL integration with a graphical-user interface.
+It was developed in `January, 2020` as a Grade-XII (CBSE) Computer Science Project.
+It also contains an Event-Managemment and a Contact-Management Systems.